Ashun Sound Machines Hydrasynth Review and Roger Austli aka 'the sun god RA' Hydrasynth Bank

 - Published: Tuesday, 12 May 2020 23:13

 The Hydraynth features a Polytouch keybed that offers polyphonic aftertouch over each note.
 This is really great for expressive playing and works as advertised.
 It also features a 4 octave ribbon controller which is fun to experiment with too.
 The pitch and mod wheels aren't great with the goofy handle on top.
 We'd prefer the classic Moog style with the indent.
-However, we imagine less funky Moog style playing on this unit anyway.
-So not that big a deal.
+However, we imagine less funky Moog style pitchen bending on this unit anyway.
+So not that big a deal but really don't get that choice.
 The Hydrasynth keybed is just ok and if you already have a master controller you love, we'd recommend getting the synth option without the keys, unless the ribbon and polytough is important to you.
+We always prefer a full synth versus just the brain but if you're on the fence just get the brain.

 The Hydrasynth is built like a tank.
 It's heavy with lots of metal.
 However we're baffled by the use of a wall wart for power and the cheap feeling buttons.
 Wall warts are just a hard stop.
-We lose them, we break them, they cause a tangled mess.
-Please no. It's cool that the buttons light up so you know what's in use..etc, but they're a bit wobbly and mushy and instill no confidence during use.
+We lose them, we break them, they cause a tangled mess and Ashun bundles a unit with a really short cord.
+Please no. I see this getting yanked out on gigs.
+It's cool that the buttons light up so you know what's in use..etc, but they're a bit wobbly and mushy and instill no confidence during use.
 The encoder knobs are much hardier and have a good feel.
 It's like two completely different levels of quality.
 Perhaps ASM is still dialing in their design language, fit and finish and bill of materials strategy and there's an opportunity for big improvements here in future product release, similar to how Elektron updated it's Analog Rytm MKII with a much better feel/buttons than the original.
+They layout is great but wobbly, noisy buttons need improvement.
+Steel the feel of the MPC Live transport controls.

 Overall, the Hydrasynth is a good value.
 We wouldn't call the experience of making new sounds immediate.
 It's too deep for that.
 You couldn't make enough knobs and buttons.
 However, the flow is well laid out and by using some existing patches as a jumping off point you can quickly lose yourself in sound design for hours; like hurt your neck looking down at the knobs and buttons as you tweak away.
 The Hydrasynth comes with 5 banks of storage, each holding 128 patches.
 Doesn't seem like enough.
 Between downloading patch banks, the factory presets and making our own patches, 5 banks will get eaten up fast.
 10 banks would have been great.
 With so many great sounds why force me to delete patches?
 The patch manager runs on Windows and Mac OS and is an easy way to manage patches.
 So, once we settle on our favorites we can make that work.